NixOS/nix/doc/manual/source/release-notes/rl-2.35.md

   ```nix
   builtins.readFile ( /. + (builtins.unsafeDiscardStringContext self.outPath) + "/flake.nix" )
   ```

+  Similar treatment has been applied to `builtins.fetchTarball`, which no longer eagerly copies paths to the store.
+  `builtins.storePath` now also short-circuits on "lazy-ish" store paths and doesn't substitute unless necessary.

+  This change is expected to significantly reduce disk usage required for typical evaluations and results in ~2x speedup for fetching and unpacking a nixpkgs tarball (either via `fetchTree`/flakes or via `fetchTarball`).

 - Support FreeBSD `libjail` based sandboxing, add `x86_64-freebsd` to installer [#9968](https://github.com/NixOS/nix/pull/9968) [#13281](https://github.com/NixOS/nix/pull/13281) [#15673](https://github.com/NixOS/nix/pull/15673)